OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-12.md

 Please, do not let her be like a stillborn infant whose flesh is half eaten away at birth.”

 ## Numbers 12:13
-So Moses cried out to the Lord, “Please, God, heal her!”
+So Moses earnestly pleaded with the Lord, “Please, God, heal her!”

 ## Numbers 12:14
 The Lord replied to Moses, “If her father had spit in her face, would she not be in disgrace for seven days?
 Confine her outside the camp for seven days; after that, she may be brought back.”